daniel20k-alt/CV/index.md

-## Welcome to my CV
+## My CV

-You can use the [editor on GitHub](https://github.com/patternUnknown/CV/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Shortcut to the [CV editor on GitHub] (https://github.com/patternUnknown/CV/edit/gh-pages/index.md) for maintenance and preview purposes.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### 👨‍💻 Technical Swift Knowlegde and Experience

 ### Markdown